hoplon/javelin/README.md

 (def y ((lift +) x 1))  ;; similar to (def y (cell= (+ x 1)))
 ```

-To create a formula cell, the `cell=` macro fully macroexpands the
+To create a formula cell, the `cell=` macro fully expands all macros
-given expression and then walks it, recursively lifting all forms in
+in the given expression and walks it, recursively lifting all forms in
 function position.
 However, there are several special cases and
 exceptions: